maopu2001/rmstu-transport-management-system/README.md

 For questions or issues:

-- Create an issue in the repository
+- Create an issue in the project repository
-- Check the documentation
+- Check the documentation above
-- Review the API endpoints above
+- Review the API endpoints section

 ## Changelog